blankaex/blog/_posts/2019-03-23-translating-honorifics.md

 There's too much leeway within the term of address to discern anything meaningful about the relationship between characters from the honorifics alone.
 This **_must_** be done through the prose, and therefore _can be explained without honorifics_.

 This is true for all honorifics, and really, all terms of address.
 Of course, I'm not saying that they have no meaning at all.
 If someone is addressed as "-sama", then they're probably important—or being ridiculed over their arrogance.
 See, even in this general example, it's impossible to know without context.
 If someone is addressed as "-sensei", they could be a teacher.
 Or they might be a doctor, an author, or some other kind of respected expert.
 If someone is addressed as "-kun", then they're probably a boy.
 Unless it's at school or work, in which case it could be a girl.
 They're also probably younger than the speaker, except when they're not.
+You see?

 {% capture images %}
     {{ site.url }}/assets/res/2019-03-23-translating-honorifics/tomoyakun.png